mikebway/poc-gcp-ecomm/README.md

 │                       message schema.
 This is referenced by service modules to facilitate │                       implementation of the gRPC APIs.
 │
+├── testutil        <-- Go library module intended solely to support unit testing of other
+│                       modules.
+│
 ├── types           <-- Go library module implementing shared structure types such as PostalAddress, │                       Person, Timestamp, etc.
 │